virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 - Must be adequately described

 **Patent Challenges in Software:**
-The key concepts of patent law are originality, novelty, and invention[1].
-The Patent Office did not accept applications for software patents routinely until a 1981 Supreme Court decision that held that computer programs could be a part of a patentable process[1].
-Since that time, hundreds of patents have been granted and thousands await consideration[1].
+The key concepts of patent law are originality, novelty, and invention.
+The Patent Office did not accept applications for software patents routinely until a 1981 Supreme Court decision that held that computer programs could be a part of a patentable process.
+Since that time, hundreds of patents have been granted and thousands await consideration.

 ### Real-World Property Rights Dilemmas